 The Board of directors has overall responsibility for the establishment and oversight of the Company's financial risk management framework.
-The AVI Group Treasury, together with the relevant business unit executives, is responsible for developing the relevant financial risk management policies and for monitoring risk.
+The AVI Company Treasury, together with the relevant business unit executives, is responsible for developing the relevant financial risk management policies and for monitoring risk.

 The Company's financial risk management policies are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to identify and account for changes in market conditions and the Company's activities.
+Risk management policies and systems are reviewed regularly to identify and review changes in market conditions and the Company's activities.
 The Company aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.

 The AVI Audit Committee oversees management's monitoring of compliance with the Company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the financial risks faced by the Company.
 The AVI Audit Committee is assisted in its oversight role by internal audit.
-Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the AVI Audit Committee.